HowestAILab/template-python-project/README.md

 This will push your code to the repo.

 ## Installation

-When starting the repo everything should be ready to use.
+When starting the repo everything should be ready to use. (do not forget to install the devcontainer [Devcontainer readme](.devcontainer/Readme.md))

 Here some info about the pre installed tools